 Married William P. Ashley

 Susan died Mar 8, 1866 at age 43y 6m 1d and is buried in Caroline Grove Cemetery, Town of Caroline, Tompkins Co., NY.
-Their children were Susan Ashley, who never married, and Marcellus, who died young.
+Their children were Susan Ashley, who never married, and Marcellus, who died young.16.
+Sarah C. HAMILTON, daughter of Andrew Hamilton,

 Born Sept.
 11, 1824 in Ithaca, Tompkins, New York